no2key/zq/zst/README.md

 > TBD: add support for multi-file zst objects.

+> TBD: add support for zng set types.

 > TBD: add support for more efficient seekability (compared to brute force
 > parsing of all the root ids).
 However we do this, it will probably be the
 > right opportunity to add arbitrary zng meta data for pruning (e.g., numeric
 > min,max,sum,small-set summaries,cardinality).
 We also probably need to add
-> columns counts and byte sizes in various places to optimize things and provide
+> column counts and byte sizes in various places to optimize things and provide
 > for scanning stats.
 Also, being able to do push-down with multiple, parallel
 > queries could be useful when the app wants to assemble a splash page or
 > run about of complex, interrelated queries to populate sophisticated views etc.

-> TBD: add examples
+> TBD: add more examples.

 ## The Zng Data Model